The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Eddington--Finkelstein-type coordinates

 \section{Eddington--Finkelstein-type coordinates}

-In this section, we derive Eddington--Finkelstein-type coordinates for the 5D Myers-Perry black hole.
-We also derive the transformation laws between Boyer-Lindquist and Eddington--Finkelstein-type coordinates for the coordinate 1-forms and vector fields, for use in subsequent sections.
+In this section, we derive Eddington--Finkelstein-type coordinates for the 5D Myers--Perry black hole.
+We also derive the transformation laws between Boyer--Lindquist and Eddington--Finkelstein-type coordinates for the coordinate 1-forms and vector fields, for use in subsequent sections.

-The 5D Myers-Perry metric in Boyer-Lindquist coordinates (\ref{metric}) is singular at the horizons, as $g_{\rho\rho}=\Sigma \rho^2/\Delta\rightarrow \infty$ as $\Delta\rightarrow 0$.
-As it is a coordinate singularity and not a curvature singularity, it is possible to construct a system of coordinates that analytically extends the 5D Myers-Perry metric through them.
+The 5D Myers--Perry metric in Boyer--Lindquist coordinates (\ref{metric}) is singular at the event and Cauchy horizons, as $g_{\rho\rho}=\Sigma \rho^2/\Delta\rightarrow \infty$ as $\Delta\rightarrow 0$.
+Since the black hole has coordinate singularities rather than curvature singularities at the horizons, it is possible to construct a system of coordinates that analytically extends the 5D Myers--Perry metric through them.
 This results in the metric (\ref{EFmetric}), which is fully regular up until the essential singularity at $r=0$.